JoseMiguelCh/app-valerdat/README.md

             - For fast queryng we must implement a cache layer
     - Exercise 2.
 Contains the word_finder request.
 Here the word list is downloaded from https://raw.githubusercontent.com/first20hours/google-10000-english/master/google-10000-english.txt, in order to make it optimal we must define the common list of word an treat it local or cached storaged instead of download it every time.
     - Exercise 3.
 Contains the search request.
 To use it, is needed to run before the importproducts command.
+        - TODO:
+            - Mantain finder object in a singleton
 - Notes:
     - The json file with fake products is copied to /test/data
     - The postman collection in stored in /test/api